Building apps

 If field name alone doesn’t return the results you expect, you can edit fields to give Build more guidance.

-Access the field editor for an existing field by hovering over the field and clicking the Edit field icon
+Access the field editor for an existing field by hovering over the field and clicking the edit icon

 Pencil icon.